-The Resonant Bodies Festival—“in equal measures intelligent, playful, ambitious and moving” (New York Times)—is an annual festival of contemporary vocal music that presents nine dynamic vocalists across three nights.
+The Resonant Bodies Festival—“in equal measures intelligent, playful, ambitious and moving” (New York Times)—is a festival of contemporary vocal music that presents nine dynamic vocalists across three nights.
 The Festival showcases "today’s most talented singers... seamlessly blend[ing] classical, avant-garde and indie-folk” (Feast of Music).
 Vocalists are invited to curate and perform in their own 45-minute set, with no restrictions on repertoire, format, or style.
 This freedom gives each show a "happy zealousness, where the singers’ enthusiasm for their repertoire [is] contagious” (Sequenza 21).

 - To catalyze creation of new vocal music

 - To expand the audience for contemporary vocal music

 - To challenge and transform the role of the vocal recitalist

 - To bring together a global network of contemporary vocalists